sinhakgaurav/orderApp/code/Readme.md

 By default it will behave as a get request handler irrespective of the http request method and will show the list of top 10 orders

-you will find every system configuration related files under /system_files folder
+you will find every system configuration related files under /config folder
-	deliveryorder.sql
-	general manual command to configure application on linux : readme_instructions.txt virtualhost file : deliveryorder.com.conf

-We have a auth module under /app/modules/auth to be used for authentication explicitly using any kind of client library or our own custom authentication

-We have a config variable under /app/bootstrap.php for:
-    allowed http request methods : $_ENV['allowedRequest']
-    order status : $_ENV['orderStatusArray']
-    not required indexes in the request body(for processing the request on controller) : $_ENV['not_required']
+	Google Access token : API_KEY_GOOGLE is created in constants file in config folder

+Implemented Token based API authorization

+Routing paths are written in routes api.php along with before call middleware class implementation that checks the api header token authorization

-We have a .env file under /app/config folder having
+We have a .env file under at root of code folder having
-	for putting bypassing token authentication : BYPASS_TOKEN Auth token key : TOKEN
 	DB Authentication details
-	Google Access token : API_KEY_GOOGLE

 token is required to be placed in header of the request